A data-driven analysis on the mediation effect of compartment models between control measures and COVID-19 epidemics: Results

-On the other hand, during the first wave of COVID-19, diverse control measures and actions are adopted to contain the transmission and spreading of the disease based on the different situations in each country/territory.
-Based on the policy grades of each country/territory, we cluster the 127 countries/territories into 4 groups by the K-means method.
-As visualized in Fig. \ref{fig:1}, \emph{\textbf{Cluster 1}} includes three Asian countries, China, South Korea and Singapore, which takes strict control policies and keeps the pandemic well-contained during the early 2020. \emph{\textbf{Cluster 2}} includes fifty-three countries/territories.
-More than half of them are European countries.
-Most of countries in this cluster have rich medical resources and take mediate-level prevention and control measures. \emph{\textbf{Cluster 3}} is constituted by sixty-one countries/territories, most of which are Third-World developing countries.
-Their medical resources are not sufficient, and execution of COVID-19 policies in this cluster are also not strong enough to be effective. \emph{\textbf{Cluster 4}} includes the remaining ten countries.
-This cluster is of more diversity than the preceding three ones.
-Similar results are obtained by the agglomerative hierarchical clustering method and density-based spatial clustering and application with noise method too (see Supporting Materials), which confirm the robustness and reliability of our clustering.
+On the other hand, it has been widely known that there is a dramatic distinction among the control measures and their implementation intensity taken by each nation during the first wave of COVID-19 pandemic.
+By using the K-means method, these countries are also clustered into 4 groups based on their own implementation strength of control measures.
+As visualized in Fig. \ref{fig:1}, \emph{\textbf{Cluster 1}} includes 3 Asian countries, China, South Korea, and Singapore, which takes strict control measures and keeps the pandemic well contained during the early 2020. \emph{\textbf{Cluster 2}} includes 53 countries/territories, more than half of which are European countries.
+Most countries in this group have rich medical resources and take mediate-level measures of prevention and containment. \emph{\textbf{Cluster 3}} comprises 61 nations/territories, predominantly encompassing developing countries of the Third World.
+These countries face inadequate medical resources, and the implementation of COVID-19 control measures within this cluster lacks the necessary stringency to yield desired outcomes. \emph{\textbf{Cluster 4}} includes the remaining 10 countries.
+This cluster is of greater diversity than the preceding three ones.
+Similar results are obtained by the agglomerative hierarchical clustering method and the density-based spatial clustering and application with noise method, (see Figs. S1, S2 in Supporting Information), which confirm the robustness and reliability of our clustering.

-Moreover, the country close to the center of each cluster is selected as a representative for each cluster for further analysis, that is \emph{South Korea} for Cluster 1, \emph{Germany} for Cluster 2 and \emph{Mexico} for Cluster 3.
-Due to the dispersion of countries in Cluster 4, Finland is chosen for its rich data.
-According to the reports of World Bank, the population of South Korea, Germany, Mexico and Finland in 2020 are 51 million, 65 million, 129 million and 5 million respectively.
-These four countries all take restrictions on \emph{Public events, Public information campaigns} and \emph{Internal movement}.
-For example, South Korea executes the most strict policies on public places and social distance (Category 1 in Table \ref{tab:1}).
-The control policies of Mexico are quite loose, while Germany and Finland are in between.

-\subsection{The dramatic difference among the COVID-19 epidemic dynamics of each country is quantified by ODE models and clustering analysis.}

-To investigate the effects of various policies on the transmission dynamics of COVID-19, here we refer to the SEIR-QD model (Fig. \ref{fig:dynamic_model}A and Eqs. \eqref{eq:ode:S}-\eqref{eq:ode:P}), which has been shown to be a suitable model for COVID-19 epidemics in the early 2020 \cite{peng2020epidemic,yang2021rational}.
-For consistency, we define the starting date as that when the number of accumulative cases exceeds 100.
-And then parameters in the SEIR-QD model are fitted for each representative country by the simulated annealing algorithm based on daily new cases, cured cases and dead cases.